jr-cologne/db-class/README.md

 The method has the following return values:

 `true`:     Everything has been updated successfully

 `0`:        The query has been executed successfully, but no rows have been affected by it.

 `false`:    The query is completely failed.

 That leads to the following arguments:

 #### SQL Query (`$sql`)
-The sql query to update the data in your database. (required)
+The SQL query to update the data in your database. (required)

 Example: